ZornsLemma/basictool/README.md

 ## Building

 I developed basictool on Linux, but the code does not use any platform-specific functions and it should build with few or no changes on any operating system with a C99 compiler.
 The supplied Makefile will probably only work on Unix-like systems, but I'd hope building on Windows is not a difficult job.
 Pull requests to add Windows build infrastructure (Visual Studio project files, make.bat files, whatever) are welcome!
+TODO: SOMEWHERE, NOT NEC RIGHT HERE, MENTION MAKE.SH

 TODO!